Home Blog Employment Contract Red Flags

 • Spotting Inadequate Benefits: Ensure that your contract mentions your salary, bonuses, commission package, and any additional compensation, including health insurance, retirement plans, and stock options, in detail.
 Examine these clauses thoroughly to avoid discrepancies between verbal agreements and contract language.

 • Recognizing Indefinite Contract Durations: Contracts with uncertain or indefinite durations should be cautiously approached.
 A fixed-term contract provides stability, while an open-ended contract may result in uncertainty related to job security and prospective opportunities.
-Determine the duration mentioned in the contract and, if necessary, seek an explanation.
+Individuals should carefully consider the duration mentioned in the contract and seek clarification if necessary.

 • Avoiding Unnecessary Limits on Wage Increases: Some contracts may contain provisions that limit or halt wage increases over time.
 Be wary if your contract prevents you from negotiating appropriate salary adjustments based on performance, experience, or market value.
 Consider clauses that permit time-to-time salary assessments and possible increases.